On the Brauer $p$-dimension of Henselian discrete valued fields of residual characteristic $p > 0$: Introduction

-(1.1) (a) Brd$_{p}(K _{\infty }) = \infty $; $n + t - 1 \le {\rm Brd}_{p}(K _{n}) \le n + t$, for each $n \in \mathbb N$;
+(1.1) (a) Brd$_{q}(K _{\infty }) = \infty $; $n + t - 1 \le {\rm Brd}_{q}(K _{n}) \le n + t$, for each $n \in \mathbb{N}$;

-(b) The valuations $v _{m}$ of $K _{m}$, $m \le \infty $, induced by the standard $\mathbb Z ^{t}$-valued valuation of $Y _{t}$ are Henselian with $\widehat K _{m} = \mathbb F _{p}$ and $v _{m}(K _{m}) = \mathbb Z ^{t}$; here $\mathbb Z ^{t}$ is viewed as an abelian group endowed with the inverse-lexicographic ordering.
+(b) The valuations $v _{m}$ of $K _{m}$, $m \le \infty $, induced by the standard $\mathbb{Z} ^{t}$-valued valuation of $Y _{t}$ are Henselian with $\widehat K _{m} = \mathbb{F} _{q}$ and $v _{m}(K _{m}) = \mathbb{Z} ^{t}$; here $\mathbb{Z} ^{t}$ is viewed as an abelian group endowed with the inverse-lexicographic ordering.

-Statement (1.1) motivates the study of Brauer $p$-dimensions of Henselian fields of residual characteristic $p > 0$, which lie in suitably chosen special classes.
-As a step in this direction, the present paper considers Brd$_{p}(K)$, for a Henselian discrete valued field (abbr, an HDV-field) $(K, v)$ with char$(\widehat K) = p$.
-This topic is related to the problem of describing index-exponent relations over finitely-generated field extensions (see (2.1) and the remark preceding its statement).
-Our main result, combined with \cite{PS}, Theorem~2, shows that Brd$_{p}(K) = \infty $ if and only if the degree $[\widehat K\colon \widehat K ^{p}]$ is infinite, $\widehat K ^{p}$ being the subfield of $p$-th powers of elements of $\widehat K$.
-When $[\widehat K\colon \widehat K ^{p}]$ is finite, we prove the validity of the lower bound on Brd$_{p}(K)$ in the following conjecture (stated in 2016 by Bhaskhar and Haase for complete discrete valued fields), which is incorporated in the study of the dependence of index-exponent relations on Diophantine properties of fields (see the end of Section 5):
+Statement (1.1) attracts interest in the study of Brauer $p$-dimensions of Henselian fields of residual characteristic $p > 0$ from suitably chosen special classes.
+This paper considers Brd$_{p}(K)$, for a Henselian discrete valued field (abbr., an HDV-field) $(K, v)$ with char$(\widehat K) = p$.
+Our research is related to the problem of describing index-exponent relations over finitely-generated field extensions.
+It proves the right-to-left implication in the equivalence Brd$_{p}(K) = \infty $ $\Leftrightarrow $ the degree $[\widehat K\colon \widehat K ^{p}]$ is infinite (in case char$(K) = 0$, the inverse implication is a consequence of \cite{PS}, Corollary~2.5, see also Fact \ref{fact3.5}), $\widehat K ^{p}$ being the subfield $\{u ^{p}\colon u \in \widehat K\}$.
+When $[\widehat K\colon \widehat K ^{p}] < \infty $, we prove the lower bound in the following conjecture (stated by Bhaskhar and Haase \cite{BH}\footnote{The Brauer $p$-dimension, in the sense of \cite{PS} and \cite{BH}, means the same as the absolute Brauer $p$-dimension in the present paper.} for complete discrete valued fields):